bluerobotics/ping-viewer/Home.md

 - **Windows**

-    Download the zipped (.zip) file and extract it in somewhere that is comfortable for you.
- Open the application by double clicking in the executable file (.exe).
-Windows will ask you to trust the software, Click in **More Info** → **Run Anyway**.
+    Download [this .zip file](https://github.com/bluerobotics/ping-viewer/releases/download/t0.8.4/pingviewer_release.zip), open the download location in the File Explorer, and extract it.
+Open the application by double clicking the executable file (pingviewer.exe).
+Windows will ask you to trust the software; click **More Info** → **Run Anyway**.

 <p align="center">
   <img src="http://i.imgur.com/VKViZSgg.png">